airbus-seclab/crashos/README.md

 A default kernel configuration is available but this set of features allows to entirely reconfigure the kernel as you desire.

+Note : CrashOS is a work in progress.
+Please report any issue [here](https://github.com/airbus-seclab/crashos/issues).

 # Hardware and software requirements
 CrashOS only works on Intel x86 hardware architecture, requires gcc-4.8 to be compiled and GRUB to boot.